Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also requires an additional `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
-This value is not validated in any way, but it needs to be present for the request to succeed.
+The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also requires a `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
+This value is not validated in any way, but it still needs to be present for the request to succeed.

-However, because this is a JavaScript-based client, it's not subject to the same luxuries as the `ANDROID` client, meaning the streams returned by the endpoint require additional work to be usable.
-We can get the stream metadata, but this is how it looks:
+One significant drawback of using this client moniker, however, is that it does not represent an installable app like `ANDROID`, but a JavaScript-based player that runs in the browser.
+As mentioned before, this means that YouTube can impose an additional protection mechanism, by obfuscating the URLs inside the stream metadata with a random cipher.
+Below is how an individual stream descriptor would look in that case:

 ```json
 {